Long-term loyalty could pay off for Bryce Harper

 But maybe he should draw upon the lesson of Alex Rodriguez, who became a free agent in the winter of 2000 under the same circumstances as Harper will be: He was in his mid-20s, regarded as one of the sport’s best players, a major star.
 The Mariners wanted to bestow a unique deal on Rodriguez, for $90 million over three years.
 But Rodriguez left Seattle to sign a 10-year, $252 million contract with the Rangers.
 Within weeks after that deal was consummated, Rodriguez was quoted as saying that all things being equal, he would have loved to have signed with the Mets.

-The leap to New York worked out for Reggie Jackson, because of the 1977 and 1978 World Series.
-It didn’t really work out for Rodriguez, largely because of his two rounds of PED admissions and his year-long suspension.
+The leap to New York worked out for Reggie Jackson, because of the Yankees' 1977 and 1978 World Series triumphs.
+It didn’t really work out for Rodriguez, largely because of his two rounds of PED admissions and his yearlong suspension.

 But through accumulated wisdom, maybe Bryce Harper is already learning that bigger and more isn’t always better.